Tony118g/doctor-diary/README.md

       * The user is presented with the times that are available for the date they input.
       * The times are presented in the form of a list from which the user can choose an option.
          * This way of presenting the times creates a better user experience as it removes the need to manually input a time and it keeps the same layout as choices shown in the main menu.
+      * If the appointment being booked is for the current date, only available times that are in the future are listed as options.

    ![screenshot of the time prompt](assets/readme-images/time-input-prompt.png)